-EMS employees and salaried employees receive a monthly contribution of \$100 from the District.
+Full-time EMS employees, salaried employees who are exempt from the FLSA, and employees who work in the administrative offices or an approved districtwide role receive a monthly contribution of \$100 from the District.

 Life Insurance

 Currently, The Hospital District offers group life insurance to employees at San Juan Island EMS.